Walid-Ahmed/BenchMark_deep-learning-models/README.md

 # standard_deep-learning-models

-This code in this repo enables you to download the benchmark deep learningKeras  models as files saved to your system.
-All these benchmark are trained on the imagenet dataset. </br>
+This code in this repo enables you to download the benchmark deep learning Keras  models as files saved to your system.
+All these benchmark models are pretrained on the imagenet dataset. </br>
 Each available  network is identified by a unique I.D.  , the type  of network can be infereded from the i.d.